-Seth L. Harrison, M.D. is one of our founders and has served as a member of our board of directors since April 2005, including as chairman of our board of directors since August 2005, and as a member of our compensation committee since January 2012 and our nominating and corporate governance committee, including as chairman of the nominating and corporate governance committee, since September 2014.
+Seth L. Harrison, M.D. is one of our founders and has served as a member of our board of directors since April 2005, including as chair of our board of directors since August 2005, and as a member of our compensation committee since January 2012.
+Dr. Harrison also served on our nominating and corporate governance committee, including as chair of the committee, from September 2014 through December 2015.
 In September 1999, Dr. Harrison founded Apple Tree and since that time has served as Apple Tree's Managing Partner.
 In addition, Dr. Harrison previously served as our Chief Executive Officer from August 2008 until September 2011.
-Currently, Dr. Harrison serves as a member of the boards of directors of Heartware and Aileron and as Chairman of the board of directors of Braeburn Pharmaceuticals.
-From 2002 until 2010, Dr. Harrison served as a member of the board of directors of the International Partnership for Microbicides, a Rockefeller Foundation/Gates Foundation sponsored public-private partnership engaged in the development of anti-HIV microbicides.
-Dr. Harrison received an A.B. from Princeton University, an M.D. and M.B.A., both from Columbia University, and completed a surgery internship at the Presbyterian Hospital in the City of New York.
+Currently, Dr. Harrison serves as a member of the boards of directors of Heartware, Aileron, ASOthera, and the following additional private companies: Cure Forward Corp. and Syntimmune, Inc., and as chair of the board of directors of Braebum Pharmaceuticals, Inc. From 2002 until 2010, Dr. Harrison served as a member of the board of directors of Braebum Pharmaceuticals, Inc. From 2002 until 2010, Dr. Harrison served as a member of the dovelopment of anti-HIV microbicides, a Rockefeller Foundation/Gates Foundation sponsored public-private partnership engaged in the development of anti-HIV microbicides.
+Dr. Harrison received an A.B. from Princeton University and an M.D. and M.B.A. from Columbia University, and completed a surgery internship at the Presbyterian Hospital in the City of New York.
 We believe Dr. Harrison is qualified to serve on our board of directors due to his strong medical and venture capital background, his extensive experience with development-stage companies such as ours and his service on the boards of directors of a range of public and private companies.

-Stephen Buckley, Jr. has served as a member of our board of directors and as chairman of our audit committee since January 2015.
+Stephen Buckley, Jr. has served as a member of our board of directors and as chair of our audit committee since January 2015 and has served on our nominating and corporate governance committee since December 2015.
 Mr. Buckley spent 25 years as a partner of Ernst & Young LLP, where he led assurance and advisory teams serving public and private companies in life sciences and other technologies.
 Mr. Buckley led Ernst & Young's Life Sciences Industry Practice of New England from 1991 to 2006, and was Director of its New England Entrepreneurial Services Group from 1991 to 2001.
 He was previously a partner in the Boston, Massachusetts office of Arthur Young until its merger into Ernst & Young in 1989.
 Mr. Buckley is a member of the American Institute of CPAs.
-Mr. Buckley serves on the board of directors of Enanta Pharmaceuticals, Inc. and Mevion Medical Systems, Inc. Mr. Buckley received an A.B. from Bowdoin College and a Masters of Science in Accounting from Northeastern University.
+Mr. Buckley serves on the board of directors of Enanta Pharmaceuticals, Inc., a publicly-traded company, and Mevion Medical Systems, Inc., a private company.
+Mr. Buckley received an A.B. from Bowdoin College and a Master of Science in Accounting from Northeastern University.
 We believe Mr. Buckley is qualified to serve on our board of directors due to his extensive experience evaluating financial statements and financial reporting procedures.